rails/weblog/_posts/2020-10-29-Rails-6-1-beta1-release.markdown

 ## Delegated Types

 Rails 6.1 adds "Delegated Types" as an alternative to single-table inheritance.
-This is helpful for representing class hierarchies allowing the superclass to be a concrete class that is represented by it's own table.
+This is helpful for representing class hierarchies allowing the superclass to be a concrete class that is represented by its own table.
 Each subclass has its own table for additional attributes.
 Check out the [pull request](https://github.com/rails/rails/pull/39341) written by [DHH](https://github.com/dhh).

 ## Destroy Associations Async